zy4kamu/simplified_cutlass/README.md

 just want to understand how it works under the hood.

 As a result a very basic strategy described in https://github.com/NVIDIA/cutlass was implemented.
-Everything related to optimzations (pipelining, WMMA, different architectures), google testing, CMake configurations, C++ templates, etc. was roughly dropped out with the goal to have a minimally possible working example on hands.
+Everything related to optimizations (pipelining, WMMA, different architectures), google testing, CMake configurations, C++ templates, etc. was roughly dropped out with the goal to have a minimally possible working example on hands.

 ![alt text](https://raw.githubusercontent.com/NVIDIA/cutlass/master/media/images/gemm-hierarchy-with-epilogue-no-labels.png)